CTU-IIG/carla-simulator.nix/README.md

 ### `packages`

-The `packages` output contains CARLA binary releases as well as the packages from the latest overlay applied to a random nixpkgs version (locked in `flake.lock`).
+The `packages` output contains CARLA binary releases as well as the packages from all CARLA version overlays applied to a random nixpkgs version (locked in `flake.lock`).

 Use these, for example, to run or install the packages on your computer, e.g.: